jpuka/mushi-identifier/README.md

 **Base steps**
 - [x] Review literature and find a solid raw (base) dataset
-- [x] Do an EDA on the raw dataset
+- [x] Do EDA on the raw dataset
 - [x] Verify non-corruption and transfer *raw* data to *interim*
 - [x] Split (train/validation/test) and transfer *interim* data to *processed*
-- [x] Import *processed* data to tensorflow and start developing model
+- [x] Import *processed* data to tensorflow and start developing the model

 **Additional steps**